nucrasenaa/LaunchNow/README.md

 LaunchNow is a polished fork of [ggkevinnnn/LaunchNow](https://github.com/ggkevinnnn/LaunchNow) that keeps your launchpad fast, organized, and fully under your control.

 ## Highlights
-- **Streamlined settings** with six clear sections: Appearance & Interaction, Grid Layout, App Management, App Settings Backup, Maintenance, and helpful UX notes.
+- **Streamlined settings** with intuitive sections for General, Appearance, Grid Layout, App Management, App Sources, Data, and About.
 - **Custom grid designer** to tune columns (3–12), rows (2–8), and instantly preview the layout.
+- **App Sources control** to add external drives or custom folders that LaunchNow monitors alongside the default system locations.
 - **Smart controls** for fullscreen classic mode, scrolling sensitivity, and background reminders.
 - **Power tools** to add, remove, or reset apps with searchable sheets and guardrails for destructive actions.
 - **Backup & restore** workflows that validate SwiftData stores before importing.